 - Don’t worry about eating enough cholesterol.
 Your body makes enough whether or not you consume it.

 - Eat more healthy, unsaturated fats.
 Try replacing butter with extra virgin olive oil in cooking, buy lean cuts of meat, and snack on nuts and seeds instead of french fries or processed snack foods.

 Nutrition labels on foods tell you how much of each nutrient or fat is in the item, based on the recommended serving size.
 The numbers and percentages are written for a 2,000 calorie/day diet.
 You’ll find a label on the back of packaged, canned, or bottled items that says “Nutrition Facts.”

 Here’s how to read the label properly:

-- First, pay attention to the serving size listed directly under the bold “Nutrition Facts” lettering.
+First, you’ll want to pay attention to the serving size.
+It’s listed directly under the bolded “Nutrition Facts.”
 The information below is listed for the serving size, which may not be the entire container.
 For example, a serving size could be 1/2 cup or 18 crackers.

-- On the right side of the label, the percent daily value tells you what percent each fat or nutrient in that particular food represents, based on a 2,000-calorie daily diet.
-Over 20 percent is considered high and 5 percent or under is considered low.
+On the right side of the label, the percent daily value tells you what percent each fat or nutrient in that particular food represents, based on a 2,000 calorie/day diet.
+More than 20 percent is considered high and 5 percent or less is considered low.

-- Total fat, saturated fat, cholesterol, and sodium are listed first.
-These are the values you’ll want to limit and monitor carefully.
+The total fat, saturated fat, cholesterol, and sodium are listed first.
+These are the values you’ll want to limit and monitor closely.

-- Vitamins and minerals are listed last.
-These are nutrients you want to have more of as well.
+Vitamins and minerals are listed last.
+These are nutrients you usually want to have recommended amounts of as well.

-- Finally, you’ll see a footnote that tells you how much of each listed nutritional item you should aim for if you’re eating a 2,000- or 2,500-calorie diet each day.
+Finally, you’ll see a footnote that tells you how much of each listed nutritional item you should aim for if you’re eating a 2,000- or 2,500 calorie/day diet.